ColleenWoolsey/ternary-traveler/README.md

-SEE USER REQUIREMENTS BELOW
+The Ternary Traveler is a CRUD application for a travel blogger who travels to 3 destinations per month.
+It adds points of interest for the next set of places she’ll be visiting.
+When the memories are made, she adjusts the cost and adds a review.
+She requested a Browserify application using JSON-Server, written in JavaScript with modules.
+Writing this app in a 3 day sprint reminded me of the first time I took the car out for a spin on my own after becoming a licensed driver … Sweet spot!
+I’m looking forward to seeing where REACT takes me next!

-STEP BY STEP BREAKDOWN OF HOW PROJECT REQUIREMENTS WILL BE ACCOMPLISHED
+MY STEP BY STEP BREAKDOWN OF HOW PROJECT REQUIREMENTS WILL BE ACCOMPLISHED

 Meet Technical Requirements: